 American workers have grown increasingly accustomed to accessing information and ordering goods and services online, anywhere and anytime, using their smartphones, tablets and home computers.

 At work, however, routine digital detours and roadblocks can put a daily dent in productivity.
-This is especially true for government IT users, according to a new study published by FedScoop.
+This is especially true for government IT users, according to a study published by FedScoop.
 The study of federal IT users and managers found that federal workers encounter more IT friction on the job than their industry counterparts — and suffer greater loss of productivity as a result.

 If there’s a root cause behind all this friction, it’s because government agencies — and enterprises generally — have approached IT management from a “device-centric, rather than a user-centric, perspective,” says Robert Ruelas, vice president of end-user computing at VMware.